 - EASY TO CLEAN: This elegant bath features a removable transparent lid.
 Simply remove the top when...

-- CONVENT OPENING: The Lixit dust bath features a curved opening that makes it easy for your...
+- CONVENIENT OPENING: The Lixit dust bath features a curved opening that makes it easy for your...

 What Kind Of Dust Should You Use?